Stand Up and Go with Mobile Standers and Standing Wheelchairs

 The Levo LAE is a lightweight (37 pounds) manual standing wheelchair with a folding backrest and quick-release rear wheels for easy transport.
 The LAE lifts via a gas-powered spring and allows users to lift themselves into any angle between sitting and standing with one-handed operation.
-It retails for $10,000 to $12,000.
+It retails for $4,800 to $19,000.

 The funding game

-Standing wheelchairs are even pricier ($10,000-$15,000 for manual drive; $18,000-$55,000 for power drive).
+Standing wheelchairs are even pricier ($7,000-$19,000 for manual drive; $9,900-$60,000 for power drive).

 Depending on the state, Medicaid may agree to fund a stationary stander, and the customer can then pay for a kit to make it mobile.

 Generally, Medicare doesn’t cover standers, but there have been some beneficiaries who have bought a stander and later had the cost reimbursed.

 The Permobil Foundation is one funding option available for those who do not have insurance funding for their standing power wheelchairs.
 Often the foundation will cover a portion of the denied component, whether it is standing or seat elevation.
 If denied by the funding source, be persistent in lobbying and appealing to change the policy.
 Obtain letters of medical necessity/justification from doctors or therapists, documentation, videos and even personal stories from friends, family members and caregivers.
 Some have contacted their congressional representatives for help.

 |Arm strength required||Choice of manual or power lift||Can be driven while standing||Can be used as a wheelchair||Easily transported||Can be used outdoors||Price|

-|Manual mobile stander||yes||yes||yes||no||no||no||$2,850 to $5,000|
+|Manual mobile stander||Yes||Yes||Yes||No||No||No||$3,200-$9,000|

-|Manual standing wheelchair||yes||yes||no||yes||yes||yes||$10,000 to $15,000|
+|Manual standing wheelchair||Yes||Yes||No||Yes||Yes||Yes||$7,000-$19,000|

-|Power mobile stander||no||power lift only||yes||no||no||no||$9,300|
+|Power mobile stander||No||Power lift only||Yes||No||No||No||$9,500|

-|Power standing wheelchair||no||yes||yes||yes||yes, with a lift-equipped vehicle||yes||$18,000 to $55,000|
+|Power standing wheelchair||No||Yes||Yes||Yes||Yes, with a lift-equipped vehicle||Yes||$9,900-$60,000|

 Disclaimer: No content on this site should ever be used as a substitute for direct medical advice from your doctor or other qualified clinician.